THE CITY UNIVERSITY OF NEW YORK

 RULES FOR USE OF CUNY COMPUTER RESOURCES

-Use of CUNY Computer Resources is generally limited to activities relating to the performance by CUNY employees of their duties and responsibilities, by students in connection with their college courses and activities, and by retired CUNY teaching faculty, librarians, and other retired employees approved by the college president or where the employee is a member of the Central Office staff then by the Chancellor or his or her designee.
+- Use of CUNY Computer Resources is limited to activities relating to the performance by CUNY employees of their duties and responsibilities and by students in connection with their college courses and activities.
 For example, use of CUNY Computer Resources for private commercial or not-for-profit business purposes, for private advertising of products or services, or for any activity meant solely to foster personal gain, is prohibited.
 Similarly, use of CUNY Computer Resources for partisan political activity is also prohibited.

 Compliance with Law.